George-Nyamao/ansible-aws-infrastructure/README.md

 3. **Right-sizing**: Use appropriate instance types
 4. **Auto Scaling**: Scale based on demand
-5. **S3 Lifecycle**: Move old data to
+5. **S3 Lifecycle**: Move old data to cat >> README.md << 'EOF'
-# Complete the README.md (continuing from where it cut off)
-cat >> README.md << 'EOF'
  Glacier
 6. **Delete Unused Resources**: Regularly audit and remove